 An application like the one mentioned above can have about 300-400 endpoints or sometimes even more!
 On top of that, you need to make sure that the validations are working fine, response time is low or at least optimized, there’s no bug in the API, and good performance even when 1000s of requests are being made simultaneously.
 You also need to ensure that the API returns an appropriate status code such as 20x, 40x, 50x, etc. All this makes API testing not only tricky but also a time-consuming task.

-To reduce the complexity of the whole testing and deployment process of the API, there are a lot of open-source tools available on the internet (if you prefer non open source tools, you can check out Postman).
+To reduce the complexity of the whole testing and deployment process of the API, there are a lot of open-source tools available on the internet (if you prefer non-open-source tools, you can check out Postman or Firecamp ).
 These tools not only save a lot of time but also give you insights like the response time of the API, among others.

 Once you’re done with testing, you can deploy the API on a server.
 Deployment is the process where you’re ready to go live with the API and need to move it to the live server.
 Every time you make a change to the API, you need to redeploy the API on the server (after testing, obviously! 😬)